 2) I was lying to myself.
 Thinking it was everyone’s responsibility to make me feel better.

-That rarely ever comes, and if it did, if someone did say that to me, I wouldn’t feel good anyway.
+That rarely ever comes.
+And if it did, if someone did take it upon themselves to make me feel better, I wouldn’t feel good anyway.
 It’d last 5 minutes and then I’d be back to my miserable, blaming self.

 You can’t claim to LOVE someone and blame them.